nrinaudo/nrinaudo.github.com/_articles/pl/typed_simple_type_checker.md

   in sum 1 10
 ```

-I'm not going to write the AST for that again - you can find it [here](type_checking.html#testing-our-implementation) if you're really keen.

-We want this to type check to a number - I'm, again, not going to print the `TypedExpr` part because that would be absolutely unreadable:
+We want this to type check to a `TypedExpr[Type.Num]`, which is exactly what we get:

 ```scala
 for checked <- typeCheck(sum, TypeEnv.empty)